-Spray Paint Cutlery and Vase Makeover: give inexpensive thrift store vases and cutlery new life with spray paint, perfect for entertaining.
+Spray Painted Vase Cutlery and Makeover: give inexpensive thrift store vases and cutlery new life with spray paint, perfect for entertaining.

-I love entertaining and this spray paint cutlery and vase makeover is the perfect way to give some old mismatched cutlery and vases from the thrift store new life!
+I love entertaining and this spray painted vase and cutlery makeover is the perfect way to give some old mismatched cutlery and vases from the thrift store new life!

 Spraying New Life

 Have you noticed all the different cutlery that’s become available in the last few years?
 We’ve seen cutlery come out in gold, black, rose gold, and handles in pastels, whites, you name it.
 It’s such a fun detail to add to a beautiful tablescape.
 Like jewelry for a table setting.
 So this DIY version is perfect, because you can customize it to any colour or combination of colours that you love, and it’s super inexpensive to make.
 It’s always amazing what a little love and attention can do for an old cast off thrift store find, you just need a little imagination.

 Once I had the idea to do the cutlery project, I thought it would be fun to do some spray painted vases in matching colours, and create a really beautiful tablescape.

 I shopped for my cutlery and vases at thrift stores.
 I looked for mismatched cutlery, but tried to find ones that felt antique-ish and had curves, flowers, and swirls as part of the patterns on the handles.
 They were very inexpensive.

 For the spray painted vases, since I wanted to create a grouping I looked for ones that were small, and different shapes to create interest.
 I used ceramic vases.

 - Mismatched Cutlery